MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy.md

     ![MDM policies](images/autoenrollment-mdm-policies.png)

 4. Double-click **Enable automatic MDM enrollment using default Azure AD credentials** (previously called **Auto MDM Enrollment with AAD Token** in version 1709 of Windows 10).
-For ADMX files from version 1903 and later select **User Credential** (support for Device Credential is coming) as the Selected Credential Type to Use.
-User Credential enrolls Windows 10 1709 and later once an Intune licenced user logs into the device.
-Device Credential will enroll the device and then assign a user later once support for this is available.
+For ADMX files from version 1903 and later, select **User Credential** (support for Device Credential is coming) as the Selected Credential Type to use.
+User Credential enrolls Windows 10 1709 and later, once an Intune licensed user logs into the device.
+Device Credential will enroll the device and then assign a user later, once support for this is available.

     ![MDM autoenrollment policy](images/autoenrollment-policy.png)